puppetlabs/puppetdb/documentation/api/query/experimental/event.markdown

 : the Puppet class where this resource is declared.
 NOTE: this field may contain `NULL` values; see notes below.

-`[report, last-run]`
+`latest-report`
-: a boolean flag to filter the results to only the events from the last Puppet run on each node.
-NOTE: this field is not supported by the regex match operator.
+: whether the event occurred in the most recent Puppet run (per-node).
+NOTE: the value of this field is always boolean (`true` or `false` without quotes), and it is not supported by the regex match operator.

 ##### Notes on fields that allow `NULL` values